Robert Lee Scott Jr.: World War II

 In July 1942, at the request of Generalissimo Chiang Kai-shek, Scott was named commander of the 23rd Fighter Group, newly formed by General Chennault when the Flying Tigers were incorporated into the United States Army Air Forces.
 Popular accounts said that Scott inherited command of the Flying Tigers, but that group had disbanded at the conclusion of the pilots' contracts on 30 June.
 The 23rd Fighter Group later became part of the 14th Air Force.

 Colonel Scott flew 388 combat missions in 925 hours from July 1942 to October 1943, shooting down 13 Japanese aircraft, and is noted as one of America's earliest flying aces of the war.

 Scott was ordered back to the U.S. in October 1943 to become deputy for operations at the Army Air Force School of Applied Tactics at Orlando Army Air Base, Florida.
 He had completed his memoir about his combat experience in the Far East, and his book, God Is My Co-Pilot, was published in 1943.
 The book was adapted as a film by the same name, released in 1945.

 He returned to China in 1944 to fly fighter aircraft equipped with experimental rockets directed against Japanese supply locomotives in eastern China.
 He was transferred to Okinawa to direct the same type of strikes against enemy shipping as the war ended.

 Besides his book God Is My Co-Pilot, he also published Damned to Glory in 1944, a collection of World War II yarns.
 One story was that of a pilot named Corn Sherrill who, after the fall of the Philippines in 1941, escaped to the island of Mindanao where he flew a rebuilt P-40 aircraft against the Japanese until he was shot down over China by members of the Flying Tigers.
 This particular tale was reprinted in Reader's Digest in January 1945 as "Ghost Ship."
 However, Scott himself admitted he and another pilot had made up the tale as a joke; despite this, it still occasionally turns up as a true story.

-Postwar
+Post-war

 Scott returned to the U.S. for staff duty in Washington, D.C. and other stations until 1947, when he was given command of the Jet Fighter School at Williams Air Force Base, Arizona.
 In 1951, he was reassigned to West Germany as commander of the 36th Fighter-Bomber Wing at Fürstenfeldbruck Air Base.

 Scott graduated from the National War College in 1954 and was assigned as Deputy Chief of Staff for Plans at Headquarters U.S. Air Force, and then to the position of Director of Information under the Secretary of the Air Force.
 In October 1956, he was assigned to Luke Air Force Base, Arizona, as base commander.